-For most construction companies and contractors, heavy equipment maintenance represents the highest costs.
+For most construction companies and contractors, heavy equipment (like earthmoving) maintenance represents the highest costs.
 Quality machinery carries a hefty price tag, and even the best-built pieces eventually need repairs.

 Given these costs, contractors of all sizes may be tempted to postpone routine maintenance, delaying the costs in favor of greater liquidity in the near term.
 While this may not seem like a risky move when all is well, veering away from your maintenance schedule will likely cost you in the long run.